top of page

 We offer three types of discount:

-• A returning customer discount of 10%
+• A returning customer discount of 10% for first return, 15% for all future returns.

 • A locals discount (Postcodes EX13, EX14, EX24) - 10%